 The PsyD fulfills the academic requirements to sit for licensure as a Psychologist in the state of California.
 The Board of Psychology of the state of California is the sole agency with the authority to grant the psychologist license, and the degree does not fulfill the academic requirements for a master's level mental health license (LMFT, LPCC, or LPSW).

 Our integral-psychodynamic focus offers deep and advanced training in the theoretical ideas and practice of psychodynamic approaches.
 These theories include but are not limited to:

 The program considers this body of work and how it relates to humanistic, and transpersonal theories and praxis.
 Psychodynamic theories are well-developed and address the deep relational aspects of the psychotherapeutic endeavor.

-We are among the first PsyD programs to allow students to apply a significant portion of their master's-level preparation toward attaining a PsyD degree.
-CIIS has the ability to accept students with advanced standing and to transfer up to 30.0 units and waive one practicum placement for those who have completed the MA and who have taken the requisite coursework in their master's programs.
+We are among the first PsyD programs to allow students to apply a significant portion of their masters-level preparation toward attaining a PsyD degree.
+Students accepted with advanced standing may transfer up to 30.0 units.
 Advanced standing allows students to progress through our program in 4 years.
-This is the equivalent of 2 years of coursework with concurrent practica, a 2-year, half-time CAPIC internship (or optional 1-year full-time).
+This is the equivalent of 2 years of coursework with concurrent practicum, a 2-year, half-time CAPIC internship (or optional 1-year full-time).

 The dissertation will be completed during the internship.
 Our dissertation process offers two options:

 CIIS is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WASC-WSCUC).
 Graduates of the PsyD program at CIIS are eligible to apply for licensure as psychologists in California and many other states.